jonescompneurolab/hnn-core/doc/glossary.rst

         cell spiking in the network

     gid
         The "global" cell ID.
+A gid is assigned to each cell in the network as well as artificial drive cells.
 Global refers to the fact that the cell ID is unique even if the simulation is split across cores.

     distal
         Anatomical location that is further away from the soma.
-        Distal drives refer to extrinsic connections to the distal dendrites of the cortical column, which often originate from direct thalamic nuclei.
+        Distal drives refer to extrinsic connections to the distal dendrites of the cortical column, which often originate from indirect thalamic nuclei, as well as other cortical regions.

     proximal
         Anatomical location that is closer to the soma.
-        Proximal drives refer to extrinsic connections to the proximal dendrites of the cortical column, which often originate from indirect thalamic nuclei, as well as other cortical regions.
+        Proximal drives refer to extrinsic connections to the proximal dendrites of the cortical column, which often originate from direct thalamic nuclei.